Aílton (footballer, born 1977)

 José Aílton da Silva ([ʒuˈzɛ aˈiwtõ dɐ ˈsiwvɐ], born 8 September 1977), known as just Aílton, is a Brazilian former professional footballer, who operated as an attacking midfielder and also as a left midfielder or winger in the same zone.
 Product of the youth ranks of Bragantino, he started his professional career in 1996 with Palmeiras.
 He then moved to Deportivo Italia, after a brief spell at Etti Jundiaí.
 He is a Mexican naturalized citizen.

-Club career
+Career

 Early career

 His playing career started in 1997 at Palmeiras, then in 1998 he moved to Etti Jundiaí-SP.
 By 1999 he was ready to move on and was signed by Venezuela's Deportivo Italia, helping them to the league title.
 He was then signed by Mexican club Club Atlas, subsequently being sold to Club Leon in the country's second division.
 His next move, a brief, unsuccessful spell with A.S.
 Bari in Italy was ended by Pumas.